Ghosn flees to Lebanon, says won't be 'held hostage' by Japan's justice system

 Carole is now with him in Lebanon at a house with armed guards outside, the New York Times reported, citing a person familiar with the matter.

-The Financial Times on Monday said Ghosn was no longer under house arrest.
-One person told The Wall Street Journal Ghosn did not believe he would get a fair trial in Japan and was “tired of being an industrial political hostage”.
+Ghosn did not believe he would get a fair trial in Japan and was “tired of being an industrial political hostage”, one person told The Wall Street Journal.

 A person familiar with Nissan’s thinking told Reuters: “I think he gave up fighting the prosecutors in court.”

+The trial was widely expected to start in April.
 Ghosn’s Japanese lawyers have fought, so far unsuccessfully, to get access to 6,000 pieces of evidence collected from Nissan, which they say is crucial to a fair trial.

 Ghosn has said he is the victim of a boardroom coup, accusing former Nissan colleagues of “backstabbing” and describing them as selfish rivals bent on derailing closer ties between the Japanese automaker and its biggest shareholder Renault, of which Ghosn was also chairman.